Graduate School of Arts and Sciences

 Waltham, MA 02453

-Joint MA with Women's, Gender, and Sexuality Studies, PhD
+Joint MA with Women's, Gender, and Sexuality Studies, PhD, Joint PhD with Social Policy

 From its founding, Brandeis University's Sociology Department has been a distinguished small department with a distinct culture.
 Our culture links the key normative questions of democracy, social justice, and the good life to the critical traditions of European and American social thought and Chicago School methods of rich ethnographic fieldwork in communities and institutions.
 The graduate program's goal has been to oblige students to formulate questions of social and analytical importance in "big picture" terms and submit these questions to the test of rigorous qualitative research.